ignaczgerg/pytorch-practice/README.md

 # pytorch-practice
-This repo is a collection of different ML/DL networks reproduction.
+This repo is a collection of different ML/DL networks.